skupperproject/skupper/cmd/site-controller/README.md

 ## Managing a Skupper Site using ConfigMaps

-ConfigMaps allow you to manage a Skupper site using a ConfigMap named 'skupper-site' which can contain the following parameters:
+ConfigMaps allow you to manage a Skupper site using a ConfigMap named `skupper-site` with the following parameters:

 `data:name` -  A name for the site.